Note: This is the fifth in a series of Lifecycle Planning articles for every age group.

 Once you cross over the threshold and officially enter retirement, your biggest financial priority will be to adjust your lifestyle to fit the realities of your financial situation.
 If you have planned your retirement budget carefully and realistically, this will primarily be a matter of maintaining spending discipline so you do not draw down your retirement savings accounts too quickly.

 You should also continue to keep a close eye on your asset allocation.
-Here, it might be a good idea to work with a financial planner who can help you maintain the proper mix of assets that provides the right degree of asset preservation and growth along with an acceptable level of portfolio risk.
+Here, it might be a good idea to work with a financial advisor who can help you maintain the proper mix of assets that provides the right degree of asset preservation and growth along with an acceptable level of portfolio risk.

 If you find that your post-retirement financial assets are not enough for you to live the retirement lifestyle you hoped for, you might consider going back to work on a part-time basis if your health allows it and the right opportunity comes along.
 Many older Americans are now going back to work as much to keep their bodies healthy and their minds sharp as they are for financial reasons.